hpi-swa-teaching/AutoTDD/packages/AutoTDD-GUI.package/ATDDWatcherEditor.class/README.md

-This is the respective editor for Watchers.
+The ATDDWatcherEditor is the respective editor for Watchers.